Those who can make you believe absurdities can make you commit atrocities.

-Powerful people have a deep understanding of where their power comes from and their number 1 priority is ideological warfare.
+Powerful people know where their power comes from, and their priority is ideological warfare.

-This means, there is a war going on right now to place specific thoughts inside your head!
-It’s fought by anyone with a motive and the resources to change public opinion—political parties, governments, dictators, large corporations, terrorist organizations and intelligence agencies.
+There is a war going on right now to place specific thoughts inside your head.
+It is fought by anyone with the motive and resources to change public opinion.
+It is being fought by political parties, governments, dictators, large corporations, terrorist organizations, and intelligence agencies.